 This evaluation takes place over one to three visits which allows ample time to understand your history, your symptoms, your strengths and your goals.
 Reviewing records from your other health care providers and any previous psychiatric records is an important part of the evaluation process in order to provide a holistic assessment.

 At the end of your evaluation we will discuss my clinical impression of underlying factors contributing to your current symptoms and best practices for addressing and improving these factors.
 You will leave with a printed plan outlining what we discussed and the plan for moving forward toward your goals.

 NeuroStar TMS Therapy is the first non-systemic and non-invasive outpatient depression treatment cleared by the US Food and Drug Administration (FDA) for patients who have not benefited from prior antidepressant treatment.
-NeuroStar TMS Therapy uses highly focused, pulsed magnetic fields to stimulate function in targeted brain regions.
+NeuroStar TMS Therapy uses highly focused pulsed magnetic fields to stimulate function in the targeted brain regions.

 NeuroStar TMS Therapy is: